paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-030-operation-and-maintenance-of-capitol-complex.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (d), is Pub.
 L. 107–68, Nov.
 12, 2001, 115 Stat.
-560, as amended, known as the Legislative Branch Appropriations Act, 2002.
+560, known as the Legislative Branch Appropriations Act, 2002.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was classified to section 217c of former Title 40, prior to the enactment of Title 40, Public Buildings, Property, and Works, by Pub.
 L. 107–217, § 1, Aug.
 21, 2002, 116 Stat.
 1062.